-Prerequisites: CJC 101 and CJC 230.
+Prerequisite: CJC 101 (or CJC 230).

 CJC 420.
 Prevention of Crime and Delinquency.
 3.

 A survey of the theories, factors, structures and processes that effect crime and delinquency and review of policies, programs, social institutions and measures employed to reduce the level if criminal victimization in American society.
 The course will place emphasis on contributions from the research literature on approaches that have proven effective and/or hold promise for preventing crime and delinquency.
 Spring.